 Farmers taking cash and input loans from brokers thus 'lose' several times over: interest on loans (maize inputs plus cash for various purchases, including food during planting season for some), purchasing inputs at above market price from brokers, and selling the maize harvest at below-market price to brokers, which is done at the time of lowest annual price.
 One villager described their stressful debt situation as such: "We villagers may be sleeping at night, but the interest rate is still awake."
 Brokers, on the other hand, in effect 'win' thrice: once through interest repaid on cash and input loans, selling CP maize inputs at a mark-up price, and again by re-selling maize harvest at market price (and often later in the year as price raises) although having purchased from farmers at below market price.
+For these reasons, brokers in Shan State have been eager to act as CP Group agents and lend capital to smallholder CP maize producers.
+The relationships among actors embedded within the CP maize contract farming system in Shan State are illustrated in Figure 4.

-&lt;sup>61 LIFT 2012
+61 LIFT 2012

-IDE 2009; LIFT 2012; village field data for this study
+62 IDE 2009; LIFT 2012; village field data for this study